HackMort/jdk-workflow/src/content/docs/en/vs-workspace-setup.md

 ## Remove folder from workspace
 By default VS Code adds to your workspace the folder where you were when the workspace was created, you could remove it if you don't want to work on it.
-This action don't delete the folder.
+This action doesn't delete the folder.
 + Right click on the folder.
 + Select the option Remove Folder from Workspace.